ablaom/MLJTuning.jl/README.md

 ```

 This method is for extracting from an evaluation `e` of some model `m`
-(and possibly, through the `history`, previous values) the value of
-`r` to be recorded in the corresponding tuple `(m, r)` of the
+the value of `r` to be recorded in the corresponding tuple `(m, r)` of
-history.
-The fallback is
+the history.
+The value of `r` is also allowed to depend on previous
+events in the history.

 ```julia
 MLJTuning.result(tuning, history, e) = (measure=e.measure, measurement=e.measurement)
 ```

-Note this is always a tuple of *vectors*, since multiple measures
+Note in this case that the result is always a named tuple of
-can be specified.
+*vectors*, since multiple measures can be specified (and singleton
+measures provided by the user are promoted to vectors with a
+single element).

 The history must contain everything needed for the `best` method to
 determine the optimal model, and everything needed by the